nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 setsebool -P rsync_client 1
 setsebool -P rsync_full_access 1
 ```
->**Note:** If the applications or services running on the system are additional customized, then may need to update the SELinux policy to reflect that as well, see more information [How to create its own custom SELinux policy module wisely](https://access.redhat.com/articles/5494701)
+>**Note:** If the applications or services running on the system are customized, updating the SELinux policy to reflect the changes may be required, see [more information](https://access.redhat.com/articles/5494701).

 Finally, enable the services:
 ```bash